The HistoryAccess.com Interview:

 A. That’s right.
 I was born in Houston and grew up in Oakland.
 I come from what would be regarded as a very ordinary middle class family except that my family is African American, and in my generation, being middle class and African American was not something you could take for granted.
 I come from an academic family.
 My parents, who married very young, were united in their desire to leave Texas; they left completely; they never sent me back for summers or anything like that.
 I do not in any way consider myself a Southerner.

-Q. At what point did you commit, heart and soul, to an academic career?
+Q. At what point did you commit to an academic career?
 Please take us from there to the present day.

 A. I should give you a bit of background.
 I come from a generation, and a family, who believed that anything worth doing is worth doing well.
 I believed that for a long time.
 I no longer believe it!
 But I did believe it then, and so, even though it was not notably easy for me to do well in my early years as a history scholar, I knew what to do and how to do it.
 I had the habits of mind.
 It was relatively easy for me to make progress in the field.
 I stayed in it and I enjoyed it.